Baboy PHPigs

 2026 Commercial Feed Prices by Brand

-Prices vary by region and distributor, but these are verified retail prices from online and in-store listings as of early 2026:
+Prices vary by region and distributor, but these are verified retail ranges from online and in-store listings as of early 2026.
+Note that B-MEG and most majors now sell in both 50-kg and 25-kg repacked bags, so the table shows per-kg first because that is the only number that lets you compare honestly:

 One thing most guides won't tell you: "economy" or store-brand feeds that cost 10-15% less per bag often have lower crude protein and inconsistent quality.
 You save on the bag price but your FCR gets worse, and the pig takes longer to finish.
 In most cases, it's a wash or worse.
 We've seen this enough times that we'd rather pay for a known brand than gamble on a cheaper one.